With a fire tower, remote peaks, secluded hollows, lakes, fishing, and excellent camping, what’s not to like?

 The Short Loop crosses over on a connector section at about 0.8-miles from the start.
-You’ll climb about 275′ from the start to the crossover path.
-Losing about 65′ elevation on the 0.27-mile path you’ll make a minor climb and meet up with the loop trail that you take left back to the start.
+You’ll climb about 275′ from the beginning to the crossover path.
+Losing about 65′ elevation on the 0.27-mile path, you’ll do a minor climb and meet up with the loop trail that you take a left back to the start.
 You can access a designated campsite close to the eastern parking area.

 Neversink-Hardenburgh Trail (6.6-miles total, 3.1 miles in the Balsam Lake Wild Forest, yellow marked) Balsam Lake Parking Area

-The Neversink-Hardenburgh Trail penetrates the Balsam Lake Wild Forest from the southeast exiting the Big Indian Wilderness and ends at Quaker Clearing.
-In the Balsam Lake Wild Forest, it has 2 designated campsites.
+The Neversink-Hardenburgh Trail penetrates the Balsam Lake Wild Forest from the southeast exiting the Big Indian Wilderness, and ends at Quaker Clearing.
+The Balsam Lake Wild Forest has 2 designated campsites.

 One can access the 3.5 acre Tunis Pond, one of the only ponded water in the area.
-According to the NYSDEC Bull Heads may be present.
+According to the NYSDEC, Bull Heads may be present.
 The maximum depth of the pond is 10′.
 It is about .10-mile north of one of the designated campsites.
-In a 1993 DEC publication, it mentions a woods road near the pond.
-The pond gets its name from Chief Tunis, probably of the Lenni-Lenape Indians, who as legend has it buried a cache of bullets at the lake and would not reveal the location and subsequently was executed.
+A 1993 DEC publication mentions a woods road near the pond.
+The pond gets its name from Chief Tunis, probably of the Lenni-Lenape Indians, who, as legend has it, buried a cache of bullets at the lake and would not reveal the location and subsequently was executed.